devAlphaSystem/Alpha-System-Skopos-SDK/README.md

 ### FAQ

 **How do I rotate PocketBase admin credentials without downtime?**  Update the environment variables, restart your process, and the SDK will authenticate with the new credentials during `init`.
 If you rotate while the process runs, trigger `ensureAdminAuth` by revoking the old token so the SDK re-authenticates.

-**Can I disable geo lookups?**  Not currently, but you can fork `modules/utils.js` and stub `geoip-lite.lookup` to return `null` if you need to avoid country/state enrichment.

 **Is batching ordered?**  Yes.
 Events are flushed FIFO.
 If ordering matters across multiple server instances, send routing keys through your load balancer so related traffic lands in the same process.